cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

 ### General DevOps drivers applied to MLOps

-* Optimising the process of taking ML features into production by reducing Lead Time
+* Optimizing the process of taking ML features into production by reducing Lead Time

-* Optimising the feedback loop between production and development for ML assets
+* Optimizing the feedback loop between production and development for ML assets

 * Supporting the problem-solving cycle of experimentation and feedback for ML applications